kennethchu-statcan/covid19/003-imperial-model-1.0/README.md

    Histogram, for Italy, of
-   the (log-transformed) number of COVID-19 deaths by day, overlaid with the corresponding credible intervals across time for the forecast of the number of COVID-19 deaths.
+   the (log-transformed) number of COVID-19 deaths by day, overlaid with the corresponding posterior means and 95% credible intervals across time for the forecast of the number of COVID-19 deaths.

 *  Similarly for the rest of the countries.